browsermt/students/train-student/README.md

 - Adjust variables in `clean/tools/clean-*.py` for your language pair if needed.
 - Run `clean/clean-.sh`.

+It is recommended to check the generated debug file what sentences were removed, adjust parameters in `clean/tools/clean-*.py` and rerun if needed.
+Rule-based filtering can be skipped if CE filtering is used later.
+TODO: set parameters that works on most datasets removing worst data only.

 ### 2. Generating distilled data for student training

 Scripts work with a teacher trained with Marian using SentencePiece as the only